GoogleCloudPlatform/apigee-samples/cloud-functions/README.md

-# Use Cloud Function Service from Apigee Proxy using Apigee Maven plugin and Cloud Build
+# Use Cloud Functions from Apigee Proxy using Apigee Maven plugin and Cloud Build

 This sample demonstrates how to use Cloud Function Service from Apigee Proxy using Cloud Build.